Relief from sanctions: 10 trends, tips and thoughts from the trenches

 4. Clearly in some cases there might be a genuine dispute about whether there was actually a breach, for example where there was an order for disclosure and some documents have been disclosed in time, but there is room for debate as to the extent to which additional documents should also have been disclosed.
 But when the breach is pretty clear, it is better to admit that and move on: I have seen several examples where applicant’s solicitors had reasonable cases on the other stages of the test, but have annoyed the court by refusing to concede that there has been a breach, very possibly resulting in a worse outcome than they might otherwise have achieved.
 A memorable low point in one of my own cases was when I tried to argue that my client’s solicitor had not given a misleading answer in the Directions Questionnaire about whether the client had complied with directions, because the question in the form was ambiguous.
 The District Judge interrupted me to say that he had been responsible for drafting the standard form of Questionnaire and didn’t see anything wrong with it!
 I was thankful that I had not strongly criticised the form, merely venturing that there might be an innocent reason why the form had been answered as it had.

-5. At the first stage of the Denton test, there is now greater clarity on what will be regarded as a serious breach.
+5. At the first stage of the Denton test for relief from sanctions, there is now greater clarity on what will be regarded as a serious breach.
 For all but the most trivial errors, I find that it is counterproductive to argue that a breach is not serious, and the more credible approach is to accept that it is not trivial, but to suggest that it is not at the more serious end of the spectrum.

 6. Where applicants often let themselves down, and create a bad impression, is in relation to the second stage.
 Realistically there is very little which will count as a good reason for the non-compliance, after the examples given in Denton – of incapacity or illness of the applicant or his/her solicitor – indicated that it essentially needed to be a factor outside of their control.
 I often see statements which sit on the fence, giving a slightly evasive or incomplete account of what went wrong, when the circumstances are never going to amount to a good reason and the reality is simply that a mistake was made.
 Unless you are going to be able to make out a genuinely good reason of the type referred to above, the more successful approach, in my experience, is to be candid and contrite.
 I do, however, think it is worth setting out detail which shows that the breach was inadvertent rather than deliberate, and that the client was not himself/herself at fault, as those factors can have an impact at stage 3.